Sucralfate: Medical uses

 Sucralfate is used for the treatment of active duodenal ulcers not related to the use of nonsteroidal anti-inflammatory drugs (NSAIDs), as the mechanism behind these ulcers is due to acid oversecretion.
-It is not FDA approved for gastric ulcers, but is widely used because of evidence of efficacy.
+In the United States, sucralfate is not approved by the Food and Drug Administration for gastric ulcers, but is widely used because of evidence of efficacy.
 The use for sucralfate in peptic ulcer disease has diminished recently, but it is still the preferred agent for stress ulcer prevention.

 Sucralfate has also been used for the following conditions: